mchen237/IS477-Course-Project/README.md

 Future work: [~500-1000 words] Brief discussion of any lessons learned and potential future work.

+Our experience integrating disaster event data with annual economic indicators shows the importance of alignment in multi-source analyses.
+The overlap between datasets is sufficient for initial exploration but there is limited statistical power.
+Future projects should prioritize datasets with substantial overlap or explicitly design data collection to improve integration.
+We also learned that different levels of data require different aggregation strategies to avoid losing important variation.

+Our data quality assessment showed us that it is essential for credible analysis.
+Creating automated profiling scripts and structured quality reports ensured systematic coverage of completeness, validity, and consistency.
+The checksums for data integrity verification were particularly useful and we recommend using this for any project where data provenance and reproducibility matter.

+We initially envisioned more extensive statistical analyses but had to adjust our scope to focus on patterns and descriptive statistics.
+This ensured we could complete a thorough, well-documented analysis rather than superficially covering many topics.
+It is better to start with core questions and a solid foundation, then expand if time permits, rather than attempting comprehensive coverage from the start.

+Since our analysis is aggregated globally, it also obscures important regional patterns.
+Future work should be to analyze disasters at country or regional level to identify differential impacts.
+There should be a link created to country-level GDP and emissions data for more economic impact assessments.
+We should also incorporate more geographic variables, such as coastal vs. inland, latitude, elevation, etc. to test hypotheses about climate vulnerability.

+Although our analysis was primarily descriptive, future work could include developing time-series models to forecast disaster trends and implement regression analyses to quantify relationships between disasters, emissions, and economic variables while controlling for confounders.
+We could also apply machine learning techniques to predict high-impact events based on economic and climate indicators

 Reproducing: Sequence of steps required for someone else to reproduce your results.

 References: